AyubuAyubu/PartyTip/README.md

 - **Jetpack Compose:** Party App leverages Jetpack Compose, the declarative UI toolkit for building native Android UIs.
 It allows us to create a fluid and interactive user interface.

-- **Android Studio:** The app is developed and managed using Android Studio, the official IDE for Android app development.
+- **Android Studio:** The app is developed and managed using Android Studio, the official IDE for Android app development.protect user data.

-- **Firebase Firestore:** We use Firebase Firestore, a cloud-based NoSQL database, to store user data, party information, and expense details securely.

-- **Firebase Authentication:** User authentication is implemented using Firebase Authentication to ensure secure user logins and protect user data.

 ## How to Clone and Build the App